 Foster Care Educational Rights

 Interested in your educational rights?
-Check out this PDF from the Foster Youth Education Rights webpage.
+Check the California Department of Education Foster Youth Education Rights webpage.

 Did you know you can get out of school to attend confidential medical appointments?
 It’s not ditching because it’s good for your health!

 Foster Care to 21